Gemini Spark

 What is Gemini Spark?

-The distinction from Gemini chat matters: Gemini chat is an AI assistant.
-It responds to user prompts in a session and provides information or recommendations, but the user controls each step.
-Gemini Spark is an AI agent.
-It receives a high-level task or brief, determines how to proceed, and acts over time without returning for approval at each step.
+Spark is a personal agent, not an assistant.
+Gemini chat is reactive: it responds to prompts within a session and the user controls each step.
+Spark receives a high-level brief, decides how to proceed, and acts over time without returning for approval at each step, including while the user is offline.1

 What can Gemini Spark do?

-• Monitors web topics and compiles digests on a user-defined schedule (the user sets a brief; Spark runs the monitoring and produces a summary)
+- Monitors web topics and compiles digests on a user-defined schedule

-• Current integrations via MCP: Canva, OpenTable, Instacart.
-Arriving summer 2026: GitHub, Notion, Slack3
+- Current MCP integrations: Canva, OpenTable, Instacart.
+Arriving summer 2026: GitHub, Notion, Slack, Adobe, Spotify4

 What does Gemini Spark mean for publishers and content?

-This extends the zero-click dynamic further than AI Overviews or Information Agents.
-AI Overviews operate within the search interface.
-Spark operates entirely outside it.
-A user may encounter, form an opinion about, and act on information from a publisher via a Spark digest, with no measurable signal reaching the publisher.
+This extends the zero-click dynamic further than AI Overviews do.
+AI Overviews operate inside the search interface; Spark operates entirely outside it.
+A user can encounter your content, form a view on it, and act on it via a Spark digest with no GA4 session, no Search Console impression, and no crawler entry in your server logs.
+The measurement gap identified in agentic search applies here in amplified form.

 How does Gemini Spark differ from Google Information Agents?